 What Are the Major Causes of Why I Can’t Straighten the Knee?

-The meniscus is a C shaped cushion situated between the thigh bone and shin bone.
+The meniscus is a C-shaped cushion situated between the thigh bone and shin bone.
 Each of us has two menisci per knee.
-One on the inside (medial) and one of the outside (lateral) of the knee.
+One on the inside (medial) and one on the outside (lateral) of the knee.
 The meniscus functions as a shock absorber and joint stabilizer and is susceptible to injury.
 Meniscus tears are among the most common knee injuries.
 There are many different types of meniscus tears that are classified (1).
-Examples include horizontal, vertical, complex, and flap tear.
+Examples include horizontal, vertical, complex, and flap tears.
 Risk factors for meniscus tears include advanced age, male gender, work-related kneeling, and climbing stairs (2).
 Injury to the meniscus can cause a number of symptoms which include:

 - Inability to straighten the knee

 The quadriceps muscle is a powerful muscle located in the front of the thigh.
 It is actually composed of 4 different muscles which include the rectus femoris, vastis medius, lateralis, and intermedius.
 The quadriceps function as a powerful extensor of the knee.
 Tendons are thick pieces of connective tissue that connect the muscle to bone.
 The quadriceps muscle is susceptible to injury.
 Common causes of injury include age over 40 years, steroid use, chronic and repetitive knee injections (3).
 Quadriceps tendon injuries typically produce anterior knee pain (4).
 It can also prevent you from straightening your knee.

 The patella tendon is a thick piece of connective tissue that connects the kneecap (patella) to the shin bone.
 It is important in stabilizing the knee cap and knee extension.
 Injuries occur in athletes who participate in jumping and running sports.
 Injury to the patellar tendon can cause patients to complain that they can not straighten their knees.